 Upon completion of the course, you'll be thinking like an apparel import specialist—complete with a certificate to help you move up in your company or pursue your dream job at a leading fashion brand retailer, importer, or wholesaler.

 $300 for NCBFAA/USFIA members and $600 for non-members.
-Bulk registration discounts available; please email firstname.lastname@example.org for more information.
+Bulk registration discounts are available; please email firstname.lastname@example.org for more information.

 Enjoy member benefits for the next year and immediate savings on your education expenses by becoming a Member!